Last updated: 18 December 2020

 Are guided tours running?

 Tunnel tours are available.
-Tours are limited to six people per group and must be booked and prepaid online.
+Tours are limited to twelve people per group and must be booked and prepaid online.

 Read the Tours page for more information and how to book.